jasonlll88/tf-vpc-app-dbs/README.md

+NOTE:
+TODO - enable HTTPS connection to the ALB, waiting for the validation of the ACM

 ## Requirements

 - Please create an nginx web service that utilizes multi-AZ in AWS.
 This Web service must only be accessible from NAB's public IPs (using your current public IP is also fine).